cuiyongbo/hello-world/my_wiki/python/python_miscellaneous_tricks_03.rst

     When you use Python interactively, it is frequently handy to have some standard commands executed every time the interpreter is started.
-You can do this by setting an environment variable named :envvar:`PYTHONSTARTUP` to the name of a file containing your start-up commands.
+You can do this by setting an environment variable named :envvar:`PYTHONSTARTUP` to the absolute path of a file containing your start-up commands.
     This is similar to the :file:`.profile` feature of the Unix shells.

     **This file is only read in interactive sessions**, not when Python reads commands from a script,